mehulagg/gitlab_test/doc/administration/geo/replication/high_availability.md

 The second cluster will serve as the **secondary** node.
 Again, use the [GitLab HA documentation](../../high_availability/README.md) to set this up.
-It's a good idea to log into it and test it, however, note that its data will be wiped out as part of the process of replicating the **primary**.
+It's a good idea to log into it and test it, however, note that its data will be wiped out as part of the process of replicating from the **primary**.

 ## Configure the GitLab cluster to be the **primary** node